 On three of our four flights, we had no problems.
 On the last one, though, the flight attendant insisted that I turn my son’s seat forward-facing because the passenger in front of him wouldn’t be able to recline.
 I knew the car seat should stay rear-facing, but with no proof and a plane full of anxious passengers, I acquiesced rather than put up a fight.

 If only I had known about the Federal Aviation Administration’s Advisory Circular regarding Use of Child Restraint Systems on Aircraft, things might have been different.

-To make things easy for you, the traveling parent, I am going to tell you exactly where to find the pertinent information so you can print out the Circular (like above) and highlight what you might need.
+To make things easy for you, the traveling parent, I am going to tell you exactly where to find the pertinent information so you can print out the Circular and highlight what you might need.

 Once you have boarded the plane, highlighted copy of the Advisory Circular in hand, what do you do if you are challenged?
 Be firm but polite.
 Air travel tends to put people on edge, but you’ll win more battles with kindness than hostility.

 Take out your Advisory Circular and point to the pertinent rule.
 Ask the flight attendant if he has information that contradicts the FAA’s guidelines, and if he does, ask to see it.

 If the crew continues to give you trouble, only you can decide how far to push the issue.
 Regardless of the outcome, make sure you file a complaint with the Department of Transportation (by mail, phone, or online) and your airline.

 Hopefully, though, your preparation will pay off and you can fly happy, knowing your child is as safe as possible.